 Whatever your level of trauma, it is your pain and it hurts.
-Even if others were affected more by the disaster than you were, don't try to convince yourself that your pain doesn't matter.
+Even if others are suffering more than you are, don't try to convince yourself that your pain doesn't matter.

 You may have gone through the same experience as others, and yet your reactions may be quite different.
 There is no need to compare.
+Personality, resources, Accept your feelings each day and ask God for what you need.

-Personality, resources, relationships, finances, past experiences, and other factors all affect how we respond.
+relationships, finances, past experiences, and other factors all affect how we respond.